tact-lang/pitaya/docs/SPECIFICATION.md

 This ensures the runner log contains the workspace path for audit trails before it's deleted.
 Public events in `events.jsonl` do not include host workspace paths to avoid leaking host paths; if a strategy needs provenance, prefer sidecar metadata (results directory) or git notes rather than adding host paths to public events.
 On success, the workspace path is only valid until the completion event is emitted; callers must not rely on it afterward.

-**Performance Characteristics**: Testing with 50 parallel instances showed:

-- Clone operations complete in 0.5-2 seconds depending on repository size
-- Each isolated clone uses full disk space (no sharing), but this is negligible with modern storage
-- No workspace cross-contamination; branch import is serialized and collision-safe
-- Branch import via fetch takes milliseconds to low seconds depending on changeset size
-- No performance degradation with high parallelism

-**Why This Approach Is Superior**:
+**Isolation Properties**:

-- **True isolation**: Each agent gets a complete, disconnected repository.
-It cannot see or affect anything outside its container
+- Each agent works in a complete, disconnected repository and cannot affect other instances
-- **No coordination needed**: Since instances never push, there's no need for locks or semaphores
-- **Atomic branch creation**: The fetch operation either succeeds completely or fails cleanly
-- **Offline operation**: Everything works without network access since we're using filesystem operations
-- **Debugging friendly**: Each instance's work is preserved in its temporary directory until explicitly cleaned up
-- **Branch lineage preserved**: Original base branch reference maintained throughout
+- No inter-instance coordination is required during execution
+- Branch creation via fetch is atomic (succeeds fully or fails without partial updates)
+- All operations are local to the host (no network required for import)
+- Temporary workspaces enable post‑execution inspection when retained by policy

 **Alternative Bundle Approach**: For environments requiring even stronger isolation, branches can be exported as bundle files: